 Church Administration

 At the end of the day, churches are about preaching God’s Word and caring for people.
-So what approach should your ideal pastor candidate take when it comes to shepherding people?
+So what approach should your ideal lead pastor candidate take when it comes to shepherding people?

 The pastor will set the overall tone for how people should be treated.
 This includes staff, volunteers, and members of the congregation.
 When it comes to pastor interview questions, ask about their views on church discipline, how to deal with conflict, and whether or not they have experience managing people.